cinaq/cinaq-website/content/posts/python-flask-app-testing.md

 title: "Simple high value tests with Python Flask"
 date: 2019-05-05T01:11:03+01:00
 draft: false
+categories: ['Development', 'Python', 'Testing']
 tags: ["python", "flask", "python-flask", "testing", "tests", "rest", "AAA", "quality", "TDD"]
+authors: ['Xiwen Cheng']
+description: It's rarely wise to reach 100% code coverage.
+How do you decide where to spend your limited testing capacities?
+What are high value tests that you should focus on early in your projects?
+thumbnail: '/media/chris-ried-ieic5Tq8YMk-unsplash.jpg'
+image: '/media/chris-ried-ieic5Tq8YMk-unsplash.jpg'
+aliases:
+  - /post/2019/05/05/simple-high-value-tests-with-python-flask/
 ---

 After 6 years developing [Python Flask](http://flask.pocoo.org) applications, mainly REST API's, in 2019 I still could not find any good articles about how to develop high value tests for Python Flask based applications.
 That is going to change today!